Rihoj/DarkCurse/docs/developmentPlan.md

 ## Pre-Alpha (Initial Game)

-The main focus of this version is to allow players to be able to experience the code game play.
+The main focus of this version is to allow players to be able to experience the core game play.
 The game itself will be very limited and will mostly only work with solo play.

 - [X] Initial game architecture
-- [ ] Player Accounts
+- [X] Player Accounts
-  - [ ] Create new accounts
+  - [X] Create new accounts
   - [X] Login to an existing account
   - [ ] Logout (including option to expire all sessions across devices)
+    - [X] Single Session Logout
+    - [ ] Expire all sessions
 - [X] Economy
   - [X] Worker units generate gold every turn
   - [X] Fortification generates gold every turn